elkuku/iitc-kuku-inventory/readme.md

 ## Highlights

 * Display the inventory in a "visual" way (see above)
-* Display key information on the map and in the sidebar
+* Show key information on the map and in the sidebar
-* Synchronizes your custom key capsule names across devices using the sync plugin
+* Synchronize your custom key capsule names across devices using the sync plugin (if available)

 ## Installation